-Prof. Tom Deluca and class on the Great Wall of China
+Prof. Tom Deluca and class at Great Wall of China

 Director International and Study Abroad Programs